samiralavi/ArduinoPy/README.md

 2. Load the `prototype.ino` sketch onto your Arduino board, using the Arduino IDE.
 3. Set up some kind of serial I/O communication between the Arduino board and your computer (via physical USB cable, Bluetooth, xbee, etc. + associated drivers)
-4. Add `from Arduino import Arduino` into your python script to communicate with your Arduino
+4. Add `from pyduino import Arduino` into your python script to communicate with your Arduino

 For a collection of examples, see `examples.py`.
 This file contains methods which replicate the functionality of many Arduino demo sketches.